A while ago, my friend Nicola Modena sent me another intriguing curveball:

 In the meantime, there were reports on Twitter that Facebook employees couldn’t enter buildings (doors not being able to reach authentication servers), and couldn’t use third-party services like Google Docs or Zoom because those required Facebook authentication.

-Based on how long it took them to get to the affected routers, it looks like their out-of-band network was of no use (OOB access servers relying on RADIUS servers?).
+Based on how long it took them to get to the affected routers, it looks like their out-of-band network was useless (OOB access servers relying on RADIUS servers?).
 After the outage was over, there were claims the final tool needed to get to the bricked router(s) was an angle grinder (same source: none of the doors have keyholes so what happens if that system goes down?)

-Every large-enough system is full of circular dependencies (someone should make a law out of that).
+Every large enough system is full of circular dependencies (someone should make a law out of that).
 Kripa Krishnan (Google) mentioned a few they discovered during Disaster Recovery Testing in a (must read) ACM Queue Article: